Stigmata (film): Plot

 Andrew goes to Frankie's apartment to find the wall she wrote on painted over, and Frankie attempts to seduce him.
 When Andrew rejects her, she attacks him and denounces his beliefs in a male voice, ending with Frankie levitating off the bed, crying tears of blood.
 Houseman and Dario arrive with Durning and take Frankie to another church, sending Andrew to Durning's.

-At Durning's church, Andrew meets Petrocelli, who tells him the words Frankie has been writing are part of the document ──Dead Sea Scrolls── found outside Jerusalem they believed to be a gospel in the exact words of Jesus.
+At Durning's church, Andrew meets Petrocelli, who tells him the words Frankie has been writing are part of the document—the Dead Sea Scrolls—found outside Jerusalem they believed to be a gospel in the exact words of Jesus.
 Petrocelli, Delmonico and Alameida were assigned to translate it, but Houseman ordered them to stop.
 Alameida refused and stole the document to continue translating it alone, having been excommunicated by Houseman.
 Petrocelli tells Andrew that the document was Jesus telling his disciples that the Kingdom of God is in all of us and not confined to churches.
 Petrocelli tells Andrew that Alameida suffered from stigmata.

 Andrew races to the church where Frankie is, while Houseman and Dario attempt to perform an exorcism on Frankie.
 Frankie shouts at them in a male voice, and Houseman attempts to strangle her.
 Andrew stops him, and the room is set on fire.
 Now believing Frankie is possessed by Alameida's spirit, Andrew offers to be Alameida's messenger instead.
 He walks unharmed through the fire to retrieve Frankie, bidding Alameida's spirit to depart in peace.

 Some time later, Andrew returns to Belo Quinto and finds the original documents for the lost gospel in Alameida's church.

 Text just before the end credits describes the discovery of the Gospel of Thomas, stating that the Catholic Church refuses to recognize the document as a gospel and considers it heresy.